Mollyraeprice/finalproject/README.md

 ### Meeting Cadence

 We are hoping to focus on collaboration during our class hours each week and will meet otherwise when needed.
 We have agreed to meet outside of class if needed to stay on track.
-Molly will meet individually with other team members on need-to-know basis to make sure she is documenting each step of the way.
+We will meet individually with other team members on need-to-know basis to make we are working through our project at the same speed.

 ### GitHub